A Bowl of Ten Benefits.

-Sunny Six Can Salsa is great for parties, picnics, pitch-ins and holidays because it makes a big batch.
-But it also happens to be rich in all the right nutrients to keep everyone healthy, especially Boomers who want to stay strong and age vibrantly.
+Sunny Six Can Salsa is great for parties, pitch-ins and just about anytime you want to make a big batch of something and enjoy it for the next several days.
+Check out this additional bonus, too: this salsa happens to be rich in all the right nutrients to keep everyone healthy and aging vibrantly.

 - More fruits and vegetables.
 You’re already trying to eat more fruits and vegetables, but fresh isn’t your only nutrient-rich choice.
 Canned fruits and vegetables count and are just as nutrient-rich as fresh.
 Why?
 Because of the 3 P’s: picked and packed at their peak.
 In fact, they’re packed within hours.
 Which means all those phytonutrients, vitamins and minerals are retained.
 And some canned varieties contain even MORE beneficial nutrients than their fresh counterpart.

 - Vitamin C. Canned peaches contain almost four times more vitamin C than fresh peaches.
 So along with the other vitamin-C rich ingredients (tomatoes, pineapple, pears, jalapeno peppers, lime), this salsa is a vitamin C powerhouse.
 Boomers need vitamin C for optimal immune system functioning and wound healing.

 - Lycopene.
 Attention all guys, men, males!
 Cooked tomato products, (like canned diced tomatoes, spaghetti sauce, tomato sauce and salsa) contain far more prostate-cancer fighting lycopene than fresh tomatoes.
 Once again, that canning process makes more of it available to you.

 - Soluble fiber.
 The black beans and pears are rich in soluble fiber which helps lower LDL cholesterol to keep your heart healthier.